dhowe/spectre/README.md

 ## Installation

-We use node and yarn.
+We use yarn.

 ### Dependencies and Versions

 ```
-Node version: v10.2
 Yarn version: v1.16
 ```

 Test versions with:

 ```
-node -v && yarn -v
+yarn -v
 ```

 NOTE: all instructions below assume you are within the /spectre folder: